go-masonry/docu-web/content/api/grpc/_index.md

 }
 {{</highlight>}}

-You can see how it's done in the [app/services/workshop.go](https://github.com/go-masonry/mortar-demo/blob/master/workshop/app/services/workshop.go).
+You can see how it's done in [app/services/workshop.go](https://github.com/go-masonry/mortar-demo/blob/master/workshop/app/services/workshop.go).
-Here is one of the methods
+Here is one of the methods:

 {{<highlight go>}}
 ...